22 Sep Father Of The Groom Speech Guide With Examples(Last Updated On: 30/06/2018)

 - You are allowed to show emotion.
 I am not saying to be all blubbery but sometimes a father can be a little reserved in their approach so its fine if you wish to be a little sentimental and show some emotion.

 - There are some cases where the father of the groom is unable to speak.
 This can be for many reasons which can include medical, estranged, passed on or just a complete fear of public speaking.
-It is perfectly acceptable to have the mother of the groom speak on behalf of him.
+It is perfectly acceptable to have the mother of the groom or someone else to speak on behalf of him.

 That’s A Wrap – Father Of The Groom Speech